 Cavallo Point’s long list of initiatives to support sustainability, stewardship and preservation reflects the commitments of all stakeholders involved in this treasured Golden Gate National Park site.
 Since the project’s inception, environmental initiatives have been a priority.

-U.S. Green Building Council had awarded LEED Gold Certification to Cavallo Point, after myriad efforts to make the project as green as possible.
+U.S. Green Building Council awarded LEED Gold Certification to Cavallo Point, after a myriad of efforts to make the project as green as possible.
 These include dozens of activities, among them re-use of historic materials, landscape restoration with native plants, and use of green building elements.
 The lodge also works to meet the Green Seal Environmental Standard for U.S. Lodging Properties.
-Some eco-efforts create awareness among visitors, like naming our meeting rooms after local rare, threatened and endangered species, such as the Mission Blue butterfly.
-Cavallo Point is proud to have received numerous honors for its green efforts.
+Some eco-efforts create awareness among visitors, like naming our meeting rooms after local rare, threatened, and endangered species, such as the Mission Blue butterfly.
+Cavallo Point is proud to have received numerous honors for our San Francisco Bay Area green initiatives.

-Cavallo Point was proud to be named a "New Green American Landmark" by Travel + Leisure.
-Other prestigious awards also recognize our eco-efforts.
+Cavallo Point is proud to be named a “New Green American Landmark” by Travel + Leisure, in addition to other prestigious awards that have recognized our eco-efforts.

 Here at Cavallo Point, we: